itsakcode/healthcare_project/README.md

 ## Data
 ### Source
 The dataset analyzed in this project is from [Project FiveThirtyEight](https://projects.fivethirtyeight.com/nfl-api/nfl_elo.csv).
 Data contains 33 features starting from 1920 until 2022.
-There are some features like importance was introduced very late in 2021.
-It contains ELO ratings for both Teams and Quarterbacks and has rating pre-game and post-game.
+There are some features like importance that was introduced very late in 2021.
+It contains ELO ratings for Teams and Quarterbacks and has ratings for both pre-game and post-game.

 ### Data Analysis
-There 33 features in dataset that are split between teams, Home team and Visiting team.
-There are around 17K rows and below the columns in dataset,
+There 33 features in dataset that are split between both the teams, Home and Visiting team.
+There are around 17K rows and below are the columns in dataset,

 ```
 ['date', 'season', 'neutral', 'playoff', 'team1', 'team2', 'elo1_pre',